Alamofire/Alamofire/Documentation/AdvancedUsage.md

 This method provides the [`SecTrust`](https://developer.apple.com/documentation/security/certificate_key_and_trust_services/trust) value and host `String` received from the underlying `URLSession` and provides the opportunity to perform various evaluations.

-Alamofire many different types of trust evolution, providing composable and complete control over the evaluation process:
+Alamofire includes many different types of trust evaluators, providing composable control over the evaluation process:
 * `DefaultTrustEvaluator`: Uses the default server trust evaluation while allowing you to control whether to validate the host provided by the challenge.
 * `RevocationTrustEvaluator`: Checks the status of the received certificate to ensure it hasn’t been revoked.
-This isn’t performed on every request due to the network request overhead it entails.
+This isn’t usually performed on every request due to the network request overhead it entails.
-* `PinnedCertificatesTrustEvaluator`: Uses the pinned certificates to validate the server trust.
+* `PinnedCertificatesTrustEvaluator`: Uses the provided certificates to validate the server trust.
 The server trust is considered valid if one of the pinned certificates match one of the server certificates.
 This evaluator can also accept self-signed certificates.
-* `PublicKeysTrustEvaluator`: Uses the pinned public keys to validate the server trust.
+* `PublicKeysTrustEvaluator`: Uses the provided public keys to validate the server trust.
 The server trust is considered valid if one of the pinned public keys match one of the server certificate public keys.
 * `CompositeTrustEvaluator`: Evaluates an array of `ServerTrustEvaluating` values, only succeeding if all of them are successful.
 This type can be used to combine, for example, the `RevocationTrustEvaluator` and the `PinnedCertificatesTrustEvaluator`.
 * `DisabledEvaluator`: This evaluator should only be used in debug scenarios as it disables all evaluation which in turn will always consider any server trust as valid.
 This evaluator should **never** be used in production environments!